MrAbhayTrivedi/DSA/README.md

 # Data Structures and Algorithms (DSA)

-This repository contains my journey through learning Data Structures and Algorithms, following the "Code with Harry" course.
+This repository contains my journey through learning Data Structures and Algorithms, following the cousre on DSA by "Code with Harry".

 ## Repository Structure